tnnandi/gene46100_uchicago_teaching_material/README.md

 - in silico perturbation to determine transcription factor cooperativity

 # Installation
 In addition to the pretrained model, contained herein are functions for tokenizing and collating data specific to single cell transcriptomics, pretraining the model, fine-tuning the model, extracting and plotting cell embeddings, and performing in silico pertrubation with either the pretrained or fine-tuned models.
-To install:
+To install (~20s):

 ```bash
 # Make sure you have git-lfs installed (https://git-lfs.com)